-Undergraduate admission materials vary by type of student (freshman, transfer, student-at-large, international) and by college (Arts and Sciences, Business Administration, Performing Arts, Education, or Professional Studies).
+Undergraduate admission materials vary by type of student (freshman, transfer, student-at-large, international) and by the college (Arts and Sciences, Education, Heller College of Business, Science Health and Pharmacy or Chicago College Performing Arts).
 Test scores and grade point averages are a part of this evaluation; some programs have additional requirements such as auditions or interviews.
-Other programs require that prerequisite course work be taken before beginning a major.
+Other programs require that prerequisite coursework be taken before beginning a major.

 Specific types of credit also are accepted:

 - Details on College-Level Examination Program credit are available on the Admission requirement page.

 - Details on Advanced Placement and International Baccalaureate credit are available on the Admission requirement page.

 - Details on the Musicianship Proficiency tests are available on the Chicago College of Performing Arts.

 Students applying to Roosevelt University are considered international if they are not U.S. Citizens and require a visa to remain in the United States.